mtth/layer2/doc/api.md

 Emitted each time a frame is available for reading.

+#### Event 'invalid'

++ `err` {Error} The error that caused the decoding to fail.
+For convenience, the offending packet is available as `err.data`.

+Emitted when an invalid packet can't be decoded.

 #### Event: 'end'

 Emitted when there are no more frames to read.

-#### Event 'warning'

-+ `err` {Error} The error that caused extraction to fail.
-For convenience, the offending packet is available as `err.data`.

-Emitted when the decoder was unable to decode a packet.

 #### Event 'error'